+*Use an asterisk to denote new programs.

 2014-2015 Family and Community Engagement Narrative

 How will the school’s family and community engagement program help to address the priority problems identified in the comprehensive needs assessment?
 Parental involvement requires that parents be informed so that programs may be developed to build ties between parents and the school in order to improve their children’s achievement in LAL and mathematics.
-Through various academic and social activities, the West End school will provide vehicles of communication with parents that will help build stronger parent –school alliances.
+Through various academic and social activities, the school will provide vehicles of communication with parents that will help build stronger parent –school alliances.
 This communication will help build awareness of academic issues in both ELA and math.
-West End school will offer parent workshops and activities that promote academic achievement.
+The schools will offer parent workshops and activities that promote academic achievement.

 How will the school engage parents in the development of the written parent involvement policy?
-The school will engage parents in the development of the written parent involvement policy by inviting parents to take part on the NCLB committee.
+The schools will engage parents in the development of the written parent involvement policy by inviting parents to take part on the NCLB committee.
 The school will engage parents in the development of the written parent involvement policy through meetings and surveys.
 Input gathered from these meetings and surveys will help create plans for future family and community engagement activities.

 How will the school distribute its written parent involvement policy?
-The school will distribute its written parent involvement policy through school handbook and school webpage.
+The schools will distribute its written parent involvement policy through school handbook and school webpage.

 How will the school engage parents in the development of the school-parent compact?
 Through previous year’s surveys and parent meetings the school parent compact will be revised to reflect parental input.
 Once developed the school-parent compact is sent home with the students, parents are asked to read and sign the document and return it to school, and homeroom teachers and the student advisor follow-up with phone calls home to ensure that a compact is returned for each student.